God of War Ragnarok: 10 Big Changes From Prequel

 It’s clear that a release date for Ragnarok hasn’t been confirmed for either the PS5 or PC.
 It just might happen, considering Sony has big plans for the PC Gaming space in the near future.

-And those are all the biggest changes God of War changes from the prequel that we know of so far!
+And those are all the biggest changes God of War changes from the prequel that I know of so far!
 From different locations and enemies to a new director!
 There certainly are quite the changes.
-But the game is looking promising, and we can only hope that these changes will be for the best!
+But the game is looking promising, and I can only hope that these changes will be for the best!

 Next: God of War Ragnarok Release Date Announcement Delayed